 - Carriage is principle-based in its unwavering beliefs and every day practices as reflected in our Five Guiding Principles.
-Our first Guiding Principle of "Honesty, Integrity and Quality in all that we do" requires that we hire and hold all employees, at all levels, accountable to this first Guiding Principle (as well as the other four Guiding Principles) at all times. - We have share ownership and trading guidelines for officers. - We have anti-hedging provisions as part of our insider trading policy, prohibiting our officers from hedging the risk of stock ownership by purchasing, selling or writing options on Company stock. - We have clawback provisions that permit the Board to pursue recovery of incentive payments if the payment would have been lower based on restated financial results.
+Our first Guiding Principle of "Honesty, Integrity and Quality in all that we do" requires that we hire and hold all employees, at all levels, accountable to this first Guiding Principle (as well as the other four Guiding Principles) at all times. - We have share ownership and trading guidelines for officers. - We have clawback provisions that permit the Board to pursue recovery of incentive payments if the payment would have been lower based on restated financial results.